"WHAT IS THE CHURCH OF CHRIST?"

 -- But our membership in the church universal continues on

-- May use different scriptural names
+after death! - May use different scriptural names

 - Showing relationship to God or Christ - 1Co 1:2; Ro